Because…Jack.

 “Your life will be filled with pain and suffering.”

-These statements, these assumptions, these moments of celebration of results that baby doesn’t have Down syndrome, is contributing to the idea that is okay for the world to think that you don’t have to have a child with Down syndrome.
+These statements, these assumptions, these moments of celebration of results that the baby doesn’t have Down syndrome, are contributing to the idea that it is okay for the world to think that you don’t have to have a baby with Down syndrome.

 So as our world is trying to become more accepting of ALL people, I ask you, really?
-The most dangerous place for a preborn baby with Down syndrome is a mother’s womb and these babies are discriminated from the very beginning.
+The most dangerous place for a preborn baby with Down syndrome is a mother’s womb, and these babies are discriminated against from the very beginning.
 I want a baby, but not THAT baby.
-Not to mention that now the conversation is happening even before conception with an infertility doctor defining an embryo not viable if the genetic makeup would include an extra chromosome.
+Not to mention that now the conversation is happening even before conception, with an infertility doctor defining an embryo as not viable if the genetic makeup includes an extra 21st chromosome.

 “You won’t want to connect with other parents, because they will persuade you differently.”

-If you’re a parent and have never had to defend your child’s life, please know that there are parents everyday having to do so, because we are so scared of Down syndrome which has contributed to =a choice.
-There is also the space in which when there are difficult moments on this journey, I hesitate to share (with those not close to me) because it’s often assumed that it’s hard because our child has Down syndrome and nothing to do with the fact that kids and parenting are hard.
+If you’re a parent and have never had to defend your child’s life, please know that there are parents every day having to do so, because we are so scared of Down syndrome, which has contributed to a choice.
+There is also the space in which, when there are difficult moments on this journey, I hesitate to share (with those not close to me) because it’s often assumed that it’s hard because our child has Down syndrome, and nothing to do with the fact that raising kids and parenting are hard.
 But we signed up for this, right?

 Here’s a glimpse into one mom’s experience (which is all too common).

-A few weeks ago, I had run into an old co-worker/acquaintance.
-As she came up to me, smiles an all, she had asked if she could see B. I replied, “of course.”
+A few weeks ago, I ran into an old co-worker/acquaintance.
+As she came up to me, smiling, she asked if she could see B. I replied, “Of course.”
 I was told how beautiful she was and that she enjoys seeing pictures of her, and how lovely it was to see her in person.

 Followed by, “Are you happy you chose life for her?”